broward/token/README.md

 **API PROCESS FLOW**

-* ChatGBT create schemas, SQL DDL, REST apis and python API code.
+* ChatGPT create schemas, SQL DDL, REST apis and python API code.
 * Client requests a transaction_id.
 * Client sends a signed EDDSA transaction.
 * REST API accepts the message and queues it to SQS